rhscompsci/.github/profile/README.md

 #### Preface

 This GitHub organisation is unaffliated with the city of Richardson, Richardson Independent School District, and by extension any Texas-based academic institution.
-We do not claim to be sponored or supported at all by the aforementioned parties.
+We do not claim to be sponored or supported at all aforementioned parties.

 #### Description